Doda18/brassbound/README.md

 ## 🚀 Looking Ahead

-Season 2 will aim to use a fully integrated CurseForge modpack that can update automatically.
+Season 2 will aim to use a fully integrated Modrinth modpack that can update automatically.
 Until then, thanks for bearing with the manual process — and for being part of the Brassbound adventure!

 ---